 One theory to explain this association is that because B vitamins are used in sugar metabolism, a high-sugar diet may deplete vitamin B12 while simultaneously increasing periodontitis risk.
 Also, B vitamins, like B12, are involved in wound healing, and decreased intake may delay the repair of gums.
 Another theory is that people who have a poor dietary intake from the get-go are probably less likely to be consuming adequate amounts of B12.
 These individuals are also more likely to eat high amounts of sugar, a key contributor to gum disease.

 The Best Prevention for Gum Disease

 Perhaps the best prevention method for gum disease is to simply avoid sugar.
 Refined sugar affects virtually every aspect of your health, so it’s good to abstain from this nutrient-void food.
-Although it’s not prevention, turmeric may be helpful for reducing the irritation that accompanies gum disease.
+Although it's not prevention, turmeric may help reduce the irritation that accompanies gum disease.
 Research shows the antioxidants, among other compounds, in turmeric are helpful for promoting healthy gum tissue.
-And, of course, proper brushing and flossing on a daily basis is necessary to prevent plaque and bacteria buildup.
+And, of course, proper brushing and flossing daily are necessary to prevent plaque and bacteria buildup.

 Have you encountered gum disease?
 Were you able to approach it with natural methods?
 What were your results?
 Please let us know in the comments!